luapower/website/www/md/building.md

 we might have to bump up the backwards-compatibility claim up to GLIBC 2.11.
 Compiling on Ubuntu 8.04 might solve the issue but the newest gcc that can run on that system might be too old for us.

-### Running Ubuntu 10 on Ubuntu 14

-An easy and runtime-cheap way to get Ubuntu 10 environments for 32bit and 64bit on an Ubuntu 14 machine is with LXC:

-	sudo apt-get update
-	sudo apt-get install lxc
-	sudo lxc-create -n u10_64 -t ubuntu -- -r lucid sudo lxc-create -n u10_32 -t ubuntu -- -r lucid -a i386 sudo rm /var/lib/lxc/u10_64/rootfs/dev/shm    # hack to make it work sudo rm /var/lib/lxc/u10_32/rootfs/dev/shm    # hack to make it work sudo lxc-start -n u10_64 -d
-	sudo lxc-start -n u10_32 -d
-	sudo lxc-ls --running         # should print: u10_64 u10_32

-To get a shell into a container, type:

-	sudo lxc-attach -n u10_64

-Once inside, use the same instructions for Ubuntu 10 above.
-To get the compiled binaries out of the VMs check out `/var/lib/lxc/u10_XX/rootfs` which is where the containers' root filesystems are.

 ## Building on OSX for OSX